StevenPuttemans/tryout_code_snippets/README.txt

 ////////////////////////////////////////////////////////////////////////////
-OPENCV TRYOUT CODE REPOSITORY
+TRYOUT CODE REPOSITORY
-@ StevenPuttemans
+@StevenPuttemans
 ////////////////////////////////////////////////////////////////////////////

-A small repository to contain some sample openCV projects that need more research before it is even sensible to add them as pull requests to the larger OpenCV database.
+A small repository to contain some sample code projects that need more research.

 Feel free to fork the repository and submit changes for running code.